-Park Acreage: Though EJ Communities have more dwelling units residences that are close to public parks than non-EJ areas, non-EJ areas have more park acreage.
-According to Figure 15, the amount of park acres per 1,000 dwelling units residences is a lot much higher in non-EJ areas than in the EJ Communities.
-The non-EJ areas have almost 8.5 acres per 1,000 dwelling units residences while South Sacramento, the EJ Community with the highest acreage amount has only 5.0 acres per 1,000 dwelling units residences.
+Park Acreage: Though EJ Communities have more residences that are close to public parks than non-EJ areas, non-EJ areas have more park acreage.
+According to Figure 15, the amount of park acres per 1,000 residences is much higher in non-EJ areas than in the EJ Communities.
+The non-EJ areas have almost 8.5 acres per 1,000 residences while South Sacramento, the EJ Community with the highest acreage amount has only 5.0 acres per 1,000 residences.
 The reason for this disproportionality is that communities in the non-EJ areas have large community parks while the EJ Communities lack community parks.

-Figure 15: Park Acres per 1,000 Dwelling Units Residences
+Figure 15: Park Acres per 1,000 Residences